- Great all round stats

 Now a household name in the world of fitness trackers, Fitbit has started to find its place in the world.
-While it still plans to dive fully into the smartwatch game with a true Apple Watch rival, the Fitbit Blaze is a case of the company dipping its toe in the water.
+While it's launched the Fitbit Ionic, its first real smartwatch, the Fitbit Blaze is a case of the company dipping its toe in the water.

 The "fitness watch" offers familiar tracking with more advanced fitness features and a Fitbit heart rate monitor, which the company hopes will appeal to the armies of weekend runners and gym goers that head out to the local park early on Sunday mornings.

 The Blaze's marketing portrays it as the fitness fan's new best friend – a tracker for the gym that's also at home in the boardroom – but is it the right fitness device for you?
 Read on to find out.

 Fitbit Blaze: Design

 It's clear that Fitbit was keen to move away from the dorky black plastic bands that have dominated its design to date.
 Customization is now the buzzword, and that's a crucial element of the Blaze, but something the company is also focusing on across most of its range.

 The tracker itself is a black plastic square that snaps into a stainless steel frame, which has a removable strap.
 The idea is that you can buy new couture straps and hot swap the unit between 'workout friendly' and 'evening drinks ready' looks.

 Essential reading: Fitbit Alta HR review